 Emergency and back-up power will be provided by emergency diesel generators which will be consolidated at the Heating and Refrigeration Plant site.

-The heating, ventilating, and air conditioning system is proposed to be replaced.
-A dual feed loop system is proposed to be installed to provide chilled water service 24-hours-a-day for off-hours operations (thereby eliminating numerous package systems within the building).
-Toilet rooms are proposed to be relocated, brought up to current standards, including requirements for the disabled, and reduced in number.
+The heating, ventilating, and air conditioning system will be replaced.
+A dual feed loop system will be installed to provide chilled water service 24-hours-a-day for off-hours operations (thereby eliminating numerous package systems within the building).
+Toilet rooms will be relocated, brought up to current standards, including requirements for the disabled, and reduced in number.
 All new waste and supply piping will be installed.

-The building is proposed to be equipped throughout with a sprinkler system and a re-configured fire alarm system.
+The building will be equipped throughout with a sprinkler system and a re-configured fire alarm system.

-Major public access is proposed to be at the second floor level.
+Major public access will be at the second floor level.
 This will be accomplished by installing vertical transportation and re-configured entrances.
 This will improve security by isolating sensitive spaces on or below the first floor.

-An independent service corridor network serving the vertical transportation elements is proposed to be constructed on the first floor to improve efficiency of support.
+An independent service corridor network serving the vertical transportation elements will be constructed on the first floor to improve efficiency of support.
 The massive floor area of the Pentagon necessitates initial support distribution via motorized carts.
 Decentralization of support activities will allow control of all but emergency medical vehicles above the first floor.
 Service elevators will be installed at decentralized locations, along with trash removal facilities.

 The intersections of radial corridors at the innermost ring corridor (Ring A) are not efficiently used.
-These areas are proposed to be renovated to provide vertical transportation for improved passage throughout the building.
+These areas will be renovated to provide vertical transportation for improved passage throughout the building.
 The introduction of vertical transportation will facilitate the consolidation and assignment of organizations vertically in the building.
 The excess circulation areas at these intersections will be developed to provide conference and training facilities, briefing centers, snack bars, and other multi-purpose functions.

-Additional internal modifications are proposed to include the narrowing of selected, excessively-wide corridors.
-All ramps are proposed to be removed and replaced with structural floors providing occupiable space.
-Auditorium and conference spaces are proposed to be expanded.
+Additional internal modifications will include the narrowing of selected, excessively-wide corridors.
+All ramps will be removed and replaced with structural floors providing occupiable space.
+Auditorium and conference spaces will be expanded.
 Roof, roof gutters, down spouts, and flashing will be repaired/replaced where deterioration is encountered in the renovation work.
-In concert with historical agencies, existing steel casement and double-hung windows are proposed to be replaced with new, energy-efficient units and modifications will be made to outer perimeter monumental windows to improve weather-tightness.
-All exterior masonry and concrete finishes and waterproofing elements are proposed to be restored to sound condition.
+In concert with historical agencies, existing steel casement and doublehung windows will be replaced with new, energy-efficient units and modifications will be made to outer perimeter monumental windows to improve weather-tightness.
+All exterior masonry and concrete finishes and waterproofing elements will be restored to sound condition.